Every Marvel Movie Not In The MCU, Ranked Worst To Best

 5. Deadpool

 The movie tells the story of devil-may-care mercenary Wade Wilson, who is diagnosed with terminal cancer.
 Volunteering for an experiment run by a shadowy government agency, Wilson becomes Deadpool, an unstoppable mutant assassin who's impossible to kill.
 But when Deadpool breaks free of their control, they take his girlfriend hostage.
 With the help of two straight-laced X-Men, Deadpool is determined to get his revenge.
-Fast, funny, and imaginative, it was a groundbreaking superhero movie that got everyone in the industry rethinking the possibilities for R-rated comic book movies.
+Fast, funny, and imaginative, it was a groundbreaking superhero movie that got everyone in the industry rethinking the possibilities for R-rated comic book films.

 4. Spider-Man